All Episodes

 You know, grassroots activists in Texas would cite that we have a lot of rhinos, right?

-And then that does seem to be a problem that we have a lot of like very soft, squishy Republicans.
+And that does seem to be a problem that we have a lot of like very soft, squishy Republicans.

 But as you mentioned, Trump's kind of been at the top charging and leading the narrative to kind of kind of bully and lead the charge on Republicans and conservatives being a little more active with what they're doing rather than sitting back and letting Democrats walk all over them.

-Yeah, I mean, multiple have said that Texas, and it's true, Texas, it really is kind of the linchpin of this MAGA movement because, I mean, the amount of electoral seats that are at stake.
+Yeah, I mean, multiple have said that Texas, and it's true, that Texas, it really is kind of the linchpin of this MAGA movement because, I mean, the amount of electoral seats that are at stake.

 Obviously, there's a lot of concern from Texans of the state going blue with out-of-state migration.

-I've pointed out previously that there is exit polling, for example, the Cruz versus Beidou Senate race, where it actually looked like out-of-state voters voted Republican and Native Texans voted Democrat.
+I've pointed out previously that there is exit polling, for example, the Cruz versus Beidou Senate race, where it actually looked like out-of-state voters voted Republican and native Texans voted Democrat.

 I don't know.